Handlebody-knots obtained by tangle replacement: Tangle replacement on

-Case \ref{itm:unique} of Theorem \ref{intro:teo:classification}: Suppose otherwise.
-Then by the JSJ-decomposition of $\Compl{V_\tau}$, there exists an essential annulus $A'$ disjoint from and non-isotopic to $A$, and by Lemma \ref{lm:S_disjoint_annulus}, $S$ cuts $A'$ into some good rectangles in $(\Split{V_\tau},P\cup F)$, which are disjoint from $Q$, and are hence made up of $(ac,bc)$-, $(bc,ac)$-, $(bc,cc)$-, $(cc,ac)$-, $(cc,cc)$-, $+\{bc,cc\}$- or $-\{ac,cc\}$-rectangles by Lemma \ref{lm:disjoint_rectangles}.
-By Lemma \ref{lm:rectangles_split_manifold}, if one of the five rectangles: $(bc,ac)$-, $(bc,cc)$-, $+\{bc,cc\}$-, $(cc,ac)$-, or $-\{ac,cc\}$-rectangle exists, then $(B,\tau)$ is $\frac{1}{n}$-rational, a contradiction.
+Case \ref{itm:one}: Suppose otherwise.
+Then by the JSJ-decomposition of $\Compl{V_\alpha}$, there exists an essential annulus $A$ disjoint from and not isotopic to $A_\ast$, and by Lemma \ref{lm:S_disjoint_annulus}, $S$ cuts $A$ into some good rectangles in $(\Split{V_\alpha},P\cup F)$, which are disjoint from $Q$.
+Since $\alpha$ is not $\frac{1}{n}$-rational, none of the five rectangles: $(bc,ac)$-, $(bc,cc)$-, $+\{bc,cc\}$-, $(cc,ac)$-, or $-\{ac,cc\}$-rectangle can exist.
 On the other hand, if an $(ac,bc)$-rectangle exists, then one of the above five rectangles must occur.
-Consequently, $A'$ is cut into some $(cc,cc)$-rectangles and hence comprises two $(cc,cc)$-rectangles, contradicting that it is not isotopic to $A$. \end{proof}
+By Lemma \ref{lm:disjoint_rectangles}, $A$ is cut into some $(cc,cc)$-rectangles and hence comprises two $(cc,cc)$-rectangles, contradicting $A$ not isotopic to $A_\ast$. \end{proof}